-Natural Resources is a division of the Operations & Recreation Department.
+Natural Resources is a division of the operations and recreation department.
 This division works to protect, restore and enhance the natural areas and resources of St. Louis Park, including a diverse urban tree population, a wide array of wildlife, 28 water bodies and

 Westwood Hills Nature Center.

 Stewardship of these resources is vital and important to the St. Louis Park community.
-Responsibilities of the Natural Resources Division include:
+Responsibilities of the division include:

 Urban forestry programs.